-The product trade names in this publication are supplied on the understanding that no preference between equivalent products is intended and that the inclusion of a product does not imply endorsement by NSW Agriculture over any other equivalent product from another manufacturer.
+The product trade names in this publication are supplied on the understanding that no preference between equivalent products is intended and that the inclusion of a product does not imply endorsement by NSW Department of Primary Industries over any other equivalent product from another manufacturer.

 Grazing industries are generally considered to be more benign than cropping systems in terms of their effect on the environment.
 However, beef production does impact upon plants, soil, air and water, and depletes resources such as fuel.
 Environmental management in grazing beef production is therefore just as important to the future of the industry and its individual producers as is product quality and consistency, profitability and market access.

 Colonists arriving in Australia in the 1800s traditionally set out to ‘conquer’ or ‘tame’ the land, and applied European methods of farming in doing so.
 We now realise that this path is not sustainable.
 Producers must work with the land and its climate, within its limitations.